Home | About Us | History

 January 1, 1992

-Launch of School of Architecture and Urban Planning campaign and School of Business Enhancing Academic Excellence Campaign—goal $8 million
+The School of Architecture and Urban Planning and School of Business Enhancing Academic Excellence Campaign is launched with a goal of $8 million.

 1995